 While I started this section to talk about MetroRail in DC proper, what about Washington D.C. public transportation from the airport?

-Fortunately, you can catch MetroRail to and from Dulles International Airport, as well as Baltimore/Washington International Marshall Airport and Reagan National Airport.
-Aside from MetroRail, other railroad options include Amtrak, DC Streetcar, and Commuter rail.
+Fortunately, you can catch MetroRail to and from Dulles International Airport, Baltimore/Washington International Marshall Airport, and Reagan National Airport.
+Other railroad options include Amtrak, DC Streetcar, and Commuter rail.

 Bus